 Greece, especially Karpathos (the island where we’re from), is surrounded by water, so fish is plentiful, making it the country’s main source of protein.
 Greeks eat more lower-fat plant proteins (such as nuts, seeds, and legumes) and fewer high-fat meats.
 Whole foods are the norm and processed foods are frowned upon.
 Daily meals include whole grains, healthy fats (like omega-3s), and fresh vegetables and fruits are in abundance.
 And lets not forget the red wine!

 Better brain health: Ditch those “senior moments”!
 A recent study published in JAMA Internal Medicine concludes that a Mediterranean diet rich in olive oil and nuts is associated with improved cognitive function.
-And according to a WebMD Health News article, Mediterranean Diet May Save Brainpower, research revealed that eating more like a Greek and less like an American can boost your brain power.
-“Older adults who adhere to the heart-healthy Mediterranean diet—rich in fruits, vegetables, olive oil, legumes, fish, and moderate amounts of wine—appear to have less mental decline with age, according to one of the latest studies on the health benefits of eating like a Greek.”
+A current study from the American Academy of Neurology shows that a Mediterranean Diet May Have Lasting Effects on Brain Health: “As we age, the brain shrinks and we lose brain cells which can affect learning and memory,” said study author Michelle Luciano, PhD, of the University of Edinburgh in Scotland.
+“This study adds to the body of evidence that suggests the Mediterranean diet has a positive impact on brain health.”
+And according to a WebMD Health News article, Mediterranean Diet May Save Brainpower, research revealed that eating more like a Greek and less like an American can boost your brain power: “Older adults who adhere to the heart-healthy Mediterranean diet—rich in fruits, vegetables, olive oil, legumes, fish, and moderate amounts of wine—appear to have less mental decline with age, according to one of the latest studies on the health benefits of eating like a Greek.”

-Better longevity: A WebMD Health News article, Mediterranean Diet May Boost Longevity, reported on research that backs up the longstanding Greek diet of less meat, more veggies, olive oil, and a little wine.
+Better longevity: Harvard researchers say that the Mediterranean Diet is Linked to Longevity, concluding that a greater adherence to the Mediterranean diet was associated with a higher life expectancy, and that even small changes in diet made a difference.
+A WebMD Health News article, Mediterranean Diet May Boost Longevity, reported on research that backs up the longstanding Greek diet of less meat, more veggies, olive oil, and a little wine.
 “Past research already has linked the so-called Mediterranean diet with longevity.
 A new study finds that certain aspects of the diet—such as high consumption of vegetables and olive oil, low consumption of meat, and moderate consumption of alcohol—may be more strongly linked to longevity.”
 Other benefits from this diet that contribute to longevity include lower cholesterol and better heart-health.

 Better bone density: According to a Pennsylvania State University study, Dietary Saturated Fat Intake Is Inversely Associated with Bone Density in Humans: Analysis of NHANES III, saturated fat has a direct effect on bone density, “…because the relative proportion of fatty acids in the diet is thought to have important effects on bone health, it is possible that the Greek diet conferred protection and/or reduced risk associated with consumption of different kinds of fats.”